klahrich/chiefhustler/content/posts/portfolio-june-2021.md

 I expect we can reach $50M revenues in 2023 based on the Orange contract alone, with 50% EBITDA margin (according to management).
 A $5 share price in 3 years does seem achievable, giving me a reasonable 27% IRR from my $2.40 cost basis.

+I haven't mentioned other potential contracts in Africa.
+I want to remain conservative.
+Additional contracts would certainly be more than welcome at this stage.

 Despite the potential upside, the size of this bet makes no sense.
 When I made it in February, the market was looking gloomy and I overreacted, thinking this was my way out. <u>I massively underestimated the future cost of opportunity</u>.
 My ability to source ideas has drastically increased since then (especially since I've started invested south of the border) but I find myself short on cash.
 A big chunk of my capital is now tied in this one position and I don't think it is enough of a solid bet to warrant such a commitment.